Exclusion of far-right parties narrows field for election – DW – 05/11/2023

 No neo-Nazis on the ballot

 The court's ruling means that no militant, extreme right-wing party will be in the next parliament.
-The Supreme Court also excluded 13 other parties from the election, some of which also belong to the right wing of the political spectrum.
+The Supreme Court excluded 13 other parties from the election as well, some of which also belong to the right wing of the political spectrum.

 Georgiadou, an expert in radical right-wing parties, expects that while some of these voters won't vote on May 21, some will look for other extreme right-wing splinter parties whose ideas align with their own.